ucsb-cs48/s20/_lectures/lect28.md

 Note that "web development" isn't on the list; we learned some of that, but that was a *means to an end*.

+We've touched on all of the topics in the list, admittedly emphasizing some more than others.

 Where I see some real mastery is:
 * **professional development practices**
 * **team oriented design and development**